argmishra/MySqlDemo/constraint/constraint.md

 The constraint in MySQL is used to specify the rule that allows or restricts what values/data will be stored in the table.

-a.
-Column Level Constraints
+1. Column Level Constraints
-b.
-Method Level Constraints
+2. Method Level Constraints

 ## Types
 | **Type**        |**Description**                     |